Potential candidates for the 2018 edition of the prize:

 To resume working on saved nominations, click on the "RESUME" button at the bottom of this page.

-The deadline for receiving nominations is 25 April 2018, however we strongly recommend that you do not wait until the deadline but submit the nomination as early as you can to enable us to process it as quickly as possible.
+The -extended- deadline for receiving nominations is 7 May 2018, however we strongly recommend that you do not wait until the deadline but submit the nomination as early as you can to enable us to process it as quickly as possible.

 Before starting compiling the nomination, PLEASE PAY PARTICULAR ATTENTION TO THE MAXIMUM CHARACTERS ALLOWED.